Brian-Wagura/Facial-Recognition-by-Infomatrix/README.md

 ### About the project
 This project classifies faces according to their gender; either Female or Male.
 Convolutional Neural Networks are used to build the model.
-It uses opencv-python to video capture and the gender is predicted by the model. opencvallows users to perform image processing and vision tasks
+It uses opencv-python to video capture and the gender is predicted by the model.
+Opencv allows users to perform image processing and vision tasks.
 A squarebox is displayed predicting if either the person is female or male.
-By showing the camera a picture, the program will also predict if either the picture displayed is male or female
+By showing the camera a picture, the program will also predict if either the picture displayed is male or female.

 # How you test
 Clone the repository and change directory into the folder: